raspberrypilearning/synchronised-swimming/en/step_2.md

 --- task ---

-You're going to use a different cat sprite so right-click on the walking cat to delete it.
+You're going to use a different cat sprite so click on the cross on the walking cat to delete it.

 ![delete menu selected](images/swim-delete.png)